-Title of Item: Resolution requesting that the North Carolina Alcohol Beverage Control of kegs

-Commission amend the administrative rule relating to the purchase and transport drinking laws.

-Explanation: In its final report, the City of Greenville/East Carolina University Task Force to

-Study Student Related Alcohol Issues recommended that the City and ECU issue a joint resolution requesting that the North Carolina Alcohol Beverage Control Commission amend the administrative rule on beer keg permits (note page 9 of the attached report).
-The Task Force felt that this proposed change would be of significant assistance to law enforcement agencies when enforcing underage adopt the resolution.
+Title of Item: Resolution requesting that the North Carolina Alcohol Beverage Control Commission amend the administrative rule relating to the purchase and transport of kegs Explanation: In its final report, the City of Greenville/East Carolina University Task Force to Study Student Related Alcohol Issues recommended that the City and ECU issue a joint resolution requesting that the North Carolina Alcohol Beverage Control Commission amend the administrative rule on beer keg permits (note page 9 of the attached report).
+The Task Force felt that this proposed change would be of significant assistance to law enforcement agencies when enforcing underage drinking laws.
 Fiscal Note: No direct cost to the City.

-Recommendation: Adopt the attached resolution and request that East Carolina University also
+Recommendation: Adopt the attached resolution and request that East Carolina University also adopt the resolution.

-□ RESOLUTION REQUESTING THAT THE NC ABC COMMISSION AMEND ITS REGULATIONS REGARDING THE PURCHASE OF KEC
+RESOLUTION REQUESTING THAT THE NC ABC COMMISSION AMEND ITS REGULATIONS REGARDING THE PURCHASE OF KEC